 Founded to bring a new model of collaboration to critical environmental challenges, the Science and Resilience Institute brings together community members, researchers, scientists, policy experts and others in the interest of building resilience and sustainability within the Jamaica Bay watershed and beyond.

-The Institute is a partnership among the National Park Service, the City of New York, and the City University of New York (CUNY), and coordinates with other institutions and organizations including New York Sea Grant, Columbia University, Cornell University, Rutgers University, Stony Brook University, Stevens Institute of Technology, and the Wildlife Conservation Society.
+The Institute is a partnership among the National Park Service, the City of New York, and the City University of New York (CUNY), and coordinates with New York Sea Grant and other institutions and organizations.

 Our mission is to produce integrated knowledge that increases biodiversity, well-being, and adaptive capacity in coastal communities and waters surrounding Jamaica Bay and New York City.
 The Institute is hosted and supported by Brooklyn College and Kingsborough Community College working closely with other CUNY colleges, centers and institutes.